Israel's Supreme Court delays activation of law that makes it harder to remove Netanyahu from office | Politics

 - Israel

-A law that would make it harder to remove Israeli Prime Minister Benjamin Netanyahu from office must go into effect only after the next parliamentary elections, the country's Supreme Court ruled Wednesday, saying the law was clearly crafted for personal reasons.
+A law that would make it harder to remove Israeli Prime Minister Benjamin Netanyahu from office must go into effect only after the next parliamentary elections, the country's Supreme Court ruled on Wednesday, saying the legislation was clearly crafted for personal reasons.

-Israeli legislators passed the law in March 2023 as part of the government's contentious legal overhaul plan.
+Netanyahu's governing coalition — Israel's most religious and nationalist ever — last year passed the amendment known as the "incapacitation law", which allows a prime minister to be deemed unfit to rule only for medical or mental health reasons.
+Under the amendment, only the prime minister or the government has the power to determine a leader's unfitness.

+The previous version of the law was vague about the circumstances in which a prime minister could be deemed unfit, as well as who had the authority to declare it.
+But experts said the amendment expressly stripped the attorney general of the ability to do so.

-Netanyahu is on trial for fraud, breach of trust and accepting bribes in three separate cases.
+The attorney general claims Netanyahu violated a conflict of interest agreement by dealing with the legal overhaul while on trial for corruption charges.
+He faces charges of fraud, breach of trust and accepting bribes in three separate cases.
 He denies wrongdoing.

-His involvement in the legal overhaul raised questions, including by the country's attorney general, over whether that constituted a conflict of interest while he was on trial.
+His government was pressing ahead with the legal overhaul when Hamas struck in October, killing 1,200 people and taking 240 people hostage.

+It's not clear what the government plans for the legal changes now that the country is at war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)